 Date with attachment in mind

-If you’re single, look for a partner with a complementary attachment style (read Find Love for a summary of all the best dating books).
+If you’re single, look for a partner with a complementary attachment style.

 Understand your limitations and move towards a secure style as much as you can